itszux/twitter-likes-exporter/README.md

 ![example output rendered html of tweets](example_html_output.png)

-Note only currently supports grabbing the liked tweet.
-So if it was a quote tweet, does not download the RT'd tweet.
-If it's a reply or part of a thread, does not download the other tweets.

 Meant to jumpstart you to at least getting your tweets offline from Twitter, if not building something much better!

 ## Setup